wpsharks/wp-php-rv/README.md

 ---

-### Can this Just Go at the Top of My Existing Theme/Plugin File?
+### Can this just go at the top of my existing theme/plugin file?

 **No, there are two important things to remember.**